36 awesome electric sports car models that we can’t wait for! [Update]

 Toyota MR2-like EV

 While we have talked about the Lexus LFA successor being an electric sports car model, Toyota has indicated that it is also developing an electric sports car of its own.
 Displayed at Toyota’s BEV strategy announcement in December 2021, it is called the GR Sports EV concept.
-Toyota has been tight-lipped about the details of this EV, but the Sports EV could well be a bit ‘sensible’ version of the LFA successor, with heavy inputs from Gazoo Racing.
+Toyota has been tight-lipped about the details of this EV, but the Sports EV could well be a bit simpler and less luxurious than the LFA successor, with heavy inputs from Gazoo Racing.

-It could be argued that to keep the cost in check and design this EV for an everyday-friendly drive, it could feature a rear-wheel-drive setup.
+To keep the cost in check and design the car for an everyday practicality, Toyota could opt for a rear-wheel-drive setup.
 The orange concept design at the event indicates small dimensions suitable for a 2-seat version.
 Don’t expect the electric sports car anytime before the second half of this decade.

 TVR Griffith Electric